SchedulingKit

 Group Booking Coordinator

-Bridal parties, birthday groups, and girls' night bookings are handled seamlessly.
+Bridal parties, birthday groups, and girls' night bookings are handled effortlessly.
 The AI collects group size, preferred services, and date — then blocks enough stations and techs for the entire party.

 Walk-In Waitlist & Estimates